genkiyui/prml-derivations/README.md

 # prml-derivations

-My derivations of the formulas that are hard to be derived by reading in *Pattern Recognition And Machine Learning*.
+My derivations of the formulas that may not be easy to derive by reading in *Pattern Recognition And Machine Learning*.

 - [x] Introduction
 - [x] Probability Distributions